-For the best solutions, you’ll want to intentionally develop strategies to solve problems, develop coping skills, and prepare yourself with numerous Plan Bs.
+For the best solutions, you’ll want to intentionally develop strategies to solve problems, develop coping skills, and prepare yourself with many Plan Bs.

-However, you can’t know if strategies will succeed (and eliminate anxiety) until you’ve tested them where problems are happening, that is, out in the world.
+However, you can’t know if strategies will succeed (and eliminate anxiety) until you’ve tested them where problems are happening in the world.

 Taking your show on the road is the only way to ascertain if your ideas are winners.

 5. Mindfulness increases attention to now and makes us less anxious

 There is nowhere we can ever be physically other than in the present.

 When our minds drift back to the past or catapult into the future unintentionally, we lose touch with the current moment.

 To thwart this dynamic, pay attention to what you’re doing, whether it’s washing dishes or filling your gas tank, whether you’re stuck in traffic or waiting for an appointment at the dentist.

 Remain present by looking around and noticing the details of your surroundings.